-A really easy to digest overview and history of Zen Buddhism.
-I hadn't realised how different it was to Southern Indian Buddhism before reading this book.
+A super easy to digest overview and history of Zen Buddhism.

 In the west we learn to identify ourselves with a conventional view of “myself.”